tvandinther/mioi/src/content/blog/cue-relational-data-modelling.md

 categories: ["Discussion"]
 featured: true
 ---
 CUE is an interesting language.
 Its syntax is a window into a complex directional graph of data.
 When you look at CUE beyond *fancy JSON*, you start to ask some interesting questions.
-Can you do relational data modelling in CUE?
+Can you model relational data in CUE?
 Can you use SQL to query the data defined in CUE?
 The short answer is **yes**, and the long answer is **keep reading**.

 ---
 Relational data models are a graph of entities connected by primary key and foreign key relationships.
 So why not model these relationships in CUE?
 Let's start building a relational model of a university.
 Our university requires at least one faculty offering at least one course before we can start accepting students and enrolments.
 We create a definition for `Course` and `Faculty` just like you would define a relational table.
 Except instead of defining a foreign key relation, we simply refer to the definition.